 Spanish bayonet yucca is native to warmer regions and doesn’t thrive in cold weather.

 Getting Yucca aloifolia to bloom indoors is difficult.
 The following plant care tips may increase the chances of seeing flowers on this striking plant.

 Size and Growth

-Aloe yucca reaches up to 25′ feet in nature.
-In cultivation, plants reach six to 10 feet.
+Yucca Aloifolia Spanish Bayonet reaches up to 25′ feet in nature.
+In cultivation, plants reach six to 10′ feet tall.